Alternating current: Transformers

-In the U.S., William Stanley, Jr. designed one of the first practical devices to transfer AC power efficiently between isolated circuits.
-Using pairs of coils wound on a common iron core, his design, called an induction coil, was an early transformer.
-Stanley also worked on engineering and adapting European designs such as the Gaulard and Gibbs transformer for US entrepreneur George Westinghouse, who started building AC systems in 1886.
+Adoption

+In May 1885, at the Hungarian National Exhibition in Budapest, Deri, Blathy, and Zipernowski held a large-scale demonstration of what is widely regarded as the prototype of modern AC lighting systems.
+Their system used 75 transformers in parallel connection, supplying 1,067 incandescent Edison lamps from an AC generator that provided 1,350 V.

+The AC power system was developed and adopted rapidly after 1886.
+In March of that year, Westinghouse engineer William Stanley, designing a system based on the Gaulard and Gibbs transformer, demonstrated a lighting system in Great Barrington: A Siemens generator's voltage of 500 volts was converted into 3000 volts, and then the voltage was stepped down to 500 volts by six Westinghouse transformers.
+With this setup, the Westinghouse company successfully powered thirty 100-volt incandescent bulbs in twenty shops along the main street of Great Barrington.
+By the fall of that year Ganz engineers installed a ZBD transformer power system with AC generators in Rome.

+Based on Stanley's success, the new Westinghouse Electric went on to develop alternating current (AC) electric infrastructure throughout the United States.
 The spread of Westinghouse and other AC systems triggered a push back in late 1887 by Thomas Edison (a proponent of direct current), who attempted to discredit alternating current as too dangerous in a public campaign called the "war of the currents".

-In 1888, alternating current systems gained further viability with introduction of a functional AC motor, something these systems had lacked up till then.
+In 1888, alternating current systems gained further viability with the introduction of a functional AC motor, something these systems had lacked up till then.
 The design, an induction motor, was independently invented by Galileo Ferraris and Nikola Tesla (with Tesla's design being licensed by Westinghouse in the US).
-This design was further developed into the modern practical three-phase form by Mikhail Dolivo-Dobrovolsky, Charles Eugene Lancelot Brown, and Jonas Wenström.
+This design was independently further developed into the modern practical three-phase form by Mikhail Dolivo-Dobrovolsky and Charles Eugene Lancelot Brown in Germany on one side, and Jonas Wenström in Sweden on the other, though Brown favored the two-phase system.